Hezkore/Ubuntu-Post-Install-Manager/readme.md

 To fix this; disable **"Run Steam when my computer starts"** in Steam settings.\
 You can run the script and check **"Configure Steam to run at start"** in step **"5.
 Configuration"** to have Steam start minimized at start.

 If you're new to the GNOME file browser *(aka.
-Nautilus)* you'll quickly notice that clicking the path does nothing, you instead need to press **CTRL + L** to edit it.\
+Nautilus)* you'll quickly notice that clicking the current directory path at the top does nothing, you instead need to press **CTRL + L** to edit it.\
 *(Good for copying or pasting paths)*

 The **"*Windows* key"**  is usually called the **"*Super* key"** in Linux.